ani1609/ani1609/README.md

 ### Let’s talk

-Have an idea, looking for a developer, or just want to geek out about web infra and AI?
+Have an idea, looking for a software engineer, or just want to geek out about web platforms, cloud-native systems, DevOps workflows, or AI-powered applications?
 **DM me or email — coffee’s on me if we’re in the same city.**